 In the case of men’s soccer, at least 12 women have experience as TV “co-commentators” (match analysts), in both English and Spanish, at both the national and regional levels in the U.S. One of these sportscasters, 37-year-old 2-time Olympic Gold Medalist Aly Wagner, is widely expected to be the first woman in the English-speaking world

-(but NOT the first woman overall) to “co-commentate” a men’s World Cup match for FOX Sports, as she is the most-qualified and the best-fit to call the 3rd place match on July 14, 2018 based on her mental approach to 3rd place matches during her playing career.
+(but NOT the first woman overall) to provide in-match analysis (“co-commentate”) a men’s World Cup match for FOX Sports , as she is the most-qualified and the best-fit to call the 3rd place match on July 14, 2018 based on her mental approach to 3rd place matches during her playing career.

-(June 11, 2018 update: Aly Wagner will call at least 10 men’s FIFA World Cup Russia 2018 matches for FOX Sports in the U.S., beginning with the Morocco vs Iran match on June 15 at 2pm ET/11am PT.
+(June 11 and 29, 2018 updates: Aly Wagner will call at least 10 men’s FIFA World Cup Russia 2018 matches for FOX Sports in the U.S., beginning with the Morocco vs Iran match on June 15 at 2pm ET/11am PT.
 She will be partnered with Scottish play-by-play announcer Derek Rae, who will be calling his 6th consecutive men’s World Cup for a U.S. television outlet.
-Wagner and Rae will form FOX Sports’ #3 World Cup broadcast team will call matches off monitor from FOX Sports’ Pico Blvd. production facility in the Century City section of Los Angeles before traveling to Russia to call knockout stage matches on site.)
+Wagner and Rae will form FOX Sports’ #3 World Cup broadcast team and will call group stage matches off monitor from FOX Sports’ Pico Blvd. production facility in the Century City section of Los Angeles before traveling to Russia to call knockout stage matches on site.)

-Possible assignments during the opening weekend for Vila include Morocco vs Iran on June 15 and Vila will be on Telemundo Deportes’ #4 World Cup broadcast team with Denver-based Venezuelan play-by-play announcer Erasmo Provenza and will call 9 group stage matches starting with the Croatia vs Nigeria match on June 16 off monitor from the International Broadcast Centre in Moscow.
+Possible assignments during the opening weekend for Vila include Morocco vs Iran on June 15 and Vila will be on Telemundo Deportes’ #4 World Cup broadcast team with Denver-based Venezuelan play-by-play announcer Erasmo Provenza and will call 9 group stage matches starting with the Croatia vs Nigeria match on June 16 “off tube” from the International Broadcast Centre in Moscow.
 Vila will team up with Argentine play-by-play announcer Copán Álvarez and 1994 U.S. Men’s World Cup Team midfielder Tab Ramos to call the England vs Panama match on site from Nizhny Novgorod, Russia on June 24, 2018.)